 Step 7: Get the store buy-in, acknowledge the audit

-Tip for Compliantia users: Using the form builder, specify who is authorized to acknowledge the audit.
+Tip for Compliantia users: Using the form builder, specify who is authorized to acknowledge and sign off on the audit.

 Step 8: Share the results with the store and head office

-The completed audit will typically be shared with store management and head office.
-Emailing a link to the report, viewing the report online and/or exporting it to Excel or PDF should all be readily available.
+The completed audit will typically be shared with store management as well as head office for the purpose of non-compliance resolution and reporting.
+Emailing a link to the report, viewing the report online and/or exporting it to Excel or PDF should be easy to execute.

 Tip for Compliantia users: Using the form builder, set or restrict the visibility of the form by role and department if needed.